elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ## A more intuitive understanding

-It may be difficult to understand why the `xform` transducer works because it's quite complicated.
-Let's try to get a better understanding.
-Here's `xform` as before:
+It may be difficult to understand why the `xform` transducer works because it’s quite complicated.
+Let’s try to get a better understanding.
+Here’s `xform` as before:

 ```clojure
 (defn square [x] (* x x))